How to Start a Hair Salon in California (2026)

 What is the California franchise tax and does it apply to my salon LLC?

 California imposes an $800 annual franchise tax on all LLCs, payable to the Franchise Tax Board.
-However, new LLCs are exempt from the franchise tax for their first taxable year.
-Starting in year two, the $800 is due annually by April 15.
+There is no first-year exemption — the $800 is due annually by April 15, starting from your first year of operation.
 This tax applies regardless of your salon’s income level and is in addition to any income tax you owe.